jjerry1225/Alpha-Camp-Task/README.md

 # Alpha-Camp-Task
-This file is for recording Alpha camp tasks
+This file is for recording Alpha camp's tasks